Alliegaytor/discord-term/README.md

 The `/tip` command displays some tips in the headerbar, which can be toggled with `/toggleheader`.
 Discord Term will store your preference.

 If you ever experience any graphical bugs, `/reset` *should* fix almost all visual problems.
 Resizing the window and using the `/clear` command have shown to sometimes fix ui issues as well.
 Disabling emojis with the `/emoji` command may also help.

+You can also customise the location of the `/themes` by editing the `state.json` file which should either be in your home directory or the directory you installed discord-term to.

 <details>
 <summary>